-This helmet offers great bang for the buck in terms of helmet safety.
+This helmet offers a great bang for buck in terms of helmet safety.
 It has all in the way of safety certifications and nifty design features to keep your child nice and secure on the slopes.

 The absence of added safety features keeps the price point slightly lower.

 Safety features?
 Yes, twICEme®

 Designed for young riders looking to maximize comfort and style without much adjustment and fuss, the HUSK JR is a lightweight helmet that makes it easy to stay comfortable and safe.